Risk factorsBy Mayo Clinic Staff

 - Weakened immune system.
 People taking immune-suppressing drugs after undergoing transplant surgery — especially bone marrow or stem cell transplants — or people who have certain cancers of the blood are at highest risk of invasive aspergillosis.
 People in the later stages of AIDS also may be at increased risk.

 - Low white blood cell level.
 Having chemotherapy, an organ transplant or leukemia lowers your white cell level, making you more susceptible to invasive aspergillosis.
 So does having chronic granulomatous disease — an inherited disorder that affects immune system cells.

 - Lung cavities.
-A mass of tangled fungus fibers (aspergilloma).
-Cavities are areas that have been damaged by radiation to the lung or by serious lung diseases such as tuberculosis or sarcoidosis — a noncancerous illness that causes inflammation in your lungs and other organs.
+People who have healed air spaces (cavities) in their lungs are at higher risk of developing a mass of tangled fungus fibers (aspergilloma).
+Cavities are areas that have been damaged by radiation to the lung or by lung diseases such as tuberculosis or sarcoidosis — a noncancerous, inflammatory illness.

 - Asthma or cystic fibrosis.
-People with asthma and cystic fibrosis are more likely to have an allergic response to aspergillus mold.
+People with asthma and cystic fibrosis, especially those whose lung problems are long-standing or hard to control, are more likely to have an allergic response to aspergillus mold.